 Why should I get a night guard?

-Ais one of the best ways you can protect your smile from teeth grinding.
+A bruxism mouth guard is one of the best ways you can protect your smile from teeth grinding.
 If you are tired of waking up with jaw or neck pain, you’ll want to ask your dentist about getting a mouth guard.
-You might be surprised how well-rested you’ll feel after your first night wearing a .
+You might be surprised how well-rested you’ll feel after your first night wearing a dental night guard.
 Teeth grinding is a hard habit to kick, especially if you’re under a lot of stress.
 Thankfully, a night guard can protect your smile so you can get a good night’s sleep.

 Night guards also help you save money in the long run because they help you avoid paying for expensive tooth restorations.
 For example, you may need a dental crown to repair a broken tooth.
 It costs much less in the long run to get a night mouth guard than it does to pay to repair teeth damaged by bruxism.